Confidence - 6 tips to getting a hold of it

 Confidence is a slippery little sucker.
-It’s one of those things that has a chicken and egg type phenomena to it.
+It’s one of those things that has a chicken and egg type vibe to it.
 People with confidence DO things.
 Then, because they have experience, this experience gives them confidence… BUT how do you find confidence, or develop confidence when you don’t have it naturally, and how can you have it in an area that you have no experience in?
 Wow.
 I’ve cut myself off a large slice with this one.
 These are big questions and as per usual I will have to draw from my own experience to explain some of my answers.

 (This blog can be listened to as a podcast click HERE)